Civics for All!

-Join the Illinois Democracy Schools Network for a day of learning about civic learning and media literacy ACROSS the disciplines.
+Join the Illinois Democracy Schools Network for a day of learning about civic learning ACROSS the disciplines in grades K-12 using the Educating for American Democracy Roadmap.
 Join a wide range of experts to delve into how ALL educators can prepare students for college, career, and civic life.
 Registration includes parking, a light breakfast, and lunch.
 Members of the Illinois Democracy School Network can contact Sue Khalaieff for information on reduced registration fees.

 - Doors open, and a light breakfast is available.

 - Civic Learning Providers will have tables for participants to visit.